369webforall/HTML-Tutorial/Day-1/README.md

 ## Practice how inline and block element behave.

-use html tags u have learn to create below page. css not required.
+Create basic html page structure for below Projects, Try to use semantic tags as possible. css not required.
 Just create the structure of the page.

 # Project -1